Pimento Berry Essential Oil 100% Pure & Natural

 The allspice tree can be grown outdoors in the tropics and subtropics using normal garden soil and regular watering.
 Although smaller plants are attacked by frost, the larger plants are more resilient.
 Allspice oil (from both the leaf and the fruit) is extracted by steam distillation.
 An oleoresin from the berries is also produced in small quantities.

-Dilute before use; for external use only.
+Dilute before use; for external and internal use only.
 May cause skin irritation in some individuals; a skin test is recommended prior to use.
 Contact with eyes should be avoided.